 Although I follow top-tier tennis as closely as anyone, on both the men’s and women’s tours, I’ll only be focusing on men’s Challenger and Futures tour tennis here.
 As I mentioned earlier, there are a billion places you can read about the top-level action (give or take), so I won’t be adding to the glut of coverage there.
 And I’m choosing to focus on men’s tennis primarily because it’s what I play and know better, but also because I need to limit the scope of this project from a time-and-work perspective.
-It’ll be enough work to keep up with the three to five Challenger events every week, not to mention the many more Futures tourneys which happen concurrently.
+It’ll be enough work to keep up with the three to seven Challenger events every week, not to mention the many more Futures tourneys which happen concurrently.
 So, apologies to those who are looking for women’s ITF coverage here.

 I’ll keep the comments section open on this page if anyone wants to offer suggestions and requests about what they’d like me to cover, as well as ideas to improve this site.
 Thanks for reading!